WooCommerce, Shopify or Wix: Which Platform Should You Choose?

 WooCommerce – For Creatives Who Want Full Control

 WooCommerce is made for those who love customisation.
-Built on WordPress, it gives you full freedom: design, plugins, code access—you can tweak everything.
+Built on WordPress, it gives you full freedom: design, plugins, code access.
+You can tweak everything.

 Pros: